MayaViljoen/LateralizationProject/README.md

 # LateralizationProject
 ## Simple Reaction Times of Ipsilateral and Contralateral Hand to Lateralized Visual Stimuli

+## Experimental design and idea taken from Berlucchi et al. - 1971 - SIMPLE REACTION TIMES OF IPSILATERAL AND CONTRALATERAL

 **Description:**

 Experimental test analyzing the neural circuits underlying a simple visuomotor task, by measuring the reaction time of each hand when restricted visual stimuli were presented on one side of the fixation point or the other